5 Pillars of Your Social Media and Content Marketing Strategy

 With a glut of social media outlets, does it make sense to limit yourself to just one.
 And if you want to take advantage of several, how do you link them together in a way that makes sense for your marketing plan.

-If you remember from your high school math, a three-legged stool will always balance.
-But our idea is to have a five-legged stool.
-The five-legged approach is to create your own network of sites that feed each other, with each element attracting a slightly different audience and each presenting somewhat different content.
+The 5-pillar approach is to create your own network of sites that feed each other, with each element attracting a slightly different audience and each presenting somewhat different content.
 That means, of course, that you have to work on the balance part.
 But no one has ever said that social media needs no work.

 - Your primary site

 - Facebook, of course,

 - A blog

 - And any number of more specific sites, many unique to a specific industry

 Each of these five has a unique role, addresses a specific audience, has a unique objective and can add to your overall marketing approach.
 Each requires separate content and a separate approach.

 The key element of the 5-pillar plan is to tie all five areas together.
 Each element supports the other four, all with the objective of increasing your bottom line by attracting inbound leads.
 Each element must create a draw from the target audience it is designed to reach.